dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

     Reads from a symbol in thread local storage (TLS) memory.

     TLS is memory that is local to a thread and has a lifetime matching the thread.
-The tls_symbol_offset is the TLS symbol’s offset in lib, and can be found by reading a TLS symbol’s value.
+The tls_symbol_offset is the TLS symbol's offset in lib, and can be found by reading a TLS symbol's value.
 The lib parameter can point to a library or the executable.
 The buffer parameter specifies an address in the controller process where ProcControlAPI should write the copied bytes.